Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \begin{example} In a recent collection on important design techniques, \citet{ferragina2023pearls} selects algorithmic tasks that admit ``\textit{surprisingly elegant [design] solutions that can be described in a few lines of code}''.
 The topics covered are numerous and include random sampling, list ranking, sorting, string search, and compression.
 The variety of topics is also reflected by the variety of algorithm design principles presented. \end{example}

 Knowledge of what a \emph{concrete algorithm design} is can be explicated in different ways.
 At least three different levels can be distinguished based on their proximity to the implementation.
-First, the algorithm's design can be explicated through pseudocode.
+First, the algorithm's design can be described using pseudocode.
 Pseudocode is more abstract and more compact than code and yet typically facilitates the re-implementation of the design in various programming languages.
 Tool support is available for generating pseudocode for actual implementations \citep{oda2015learning}.
 Second, diagrams such as flow charts can be used to describe the algorithm design.
 Such diagrams provide benefits in terms of cognitive effectiveness~\citep{malinova2021cognitive} and they have been found to be superior in terms of comprehension in comparison to pseudocode~\citep{scanlan1989structured}.
 Third, algorithms can be described using formal specifications, e.g. by mathematical formulae.
-It is worth noticing that not every type of specification is equally useful for any type of design.
+It is worth noting that not every type of specification is equally useful for any type of design.
 While specific algorithms can be well described using pseudocode or formal specifications, this does not apply to larger systems consisting of several algorithmic subcomponents.
 Below, we discuss a number of examples to illustrate how different specifications are used.

-\begin{example} It is customary in many algorithm engineering papers and in most textbooks on the topic (see e.g., \citet{ferragina2023pearls,DBLP:books/sp/SandersMDD19}) to use pseudocode.
-For their work on code versioning, \citet{grund2021codeshovel} use pseudocode as well.
-They use this type of specification to describe how the proposed approach identifies earlier versions of a considered source code method in the file history. \end{example} \begin{example} \citet{Chen2020AML} use a flowchart for clarifying the data processing pipeline of their system.
+\begin{example} It is customary in many algorithm engineering papers and in most textbooks on the topic (see e.g., \citet{ferragina2023pearls,DBLP:books/sp/SandersMDD19}) to use pseudocode. \citet{grund2021codeshovel} also use pseudocode to describe how the proposed approach identifies earlier versions of a considered source code method in the file history. \end{example} \begin{example} \citet{Chen2020AML} use a flowchart for clarifying the data processing pipeline of their system.
 This system builds on a machine-learning-based approach that helps detecting vulnerabilities in open-source libraries. \end{example} \begin{example} \citet{zhou2021informer} use mathematical equations as formal specifications to describe their method for long sequence time series forecasting.
 They also use this specification as a basis to prove relevant properties of the proposed method. \end{example}